erwindon/SaltGUI/docs/README.md

 - Match status of minions against reference list
 - Keyboard control for top-level navigation
 - Keyboard control to apply templates
+- Choose between live info and cached info for grains/pillar

 ## Quick start using PAM as authentication method